Last updated: Nov 8th, 2022

 - Data and metrics – which tools can give the best overview for measuring your success?
 Sharing data between all tools and having a crystal-clear overview of your metrics are key to successful revenue marketing.

 - Integrations and automation – how can your sales and marketing tools work together?
-Doing some manual work can be just fine in the early stages of your revenue marketing journey, but there are many handy automation tools geared for SMBs and integrating these will help you level up.
+Doing some manual work can be just fine in the early stages of your revenue marketing journey but, at scale, you’ll want to use tools that talk to each other.
+Outfunnel can help there.